ilovemicroplastics/OpenScoutV1-1/Software/Controller/ros2_ws/README.md

 ### clarification

 This has been made primarily to serve as a demo for further refinement.
 These commands have been used in Ubuntu Noble.
 There must be a ESP32 loaded with the MQTT program turned on within the same WiFi network for this to work.
-Be aware of the fact that there is no timeout or off switch, so be ready to send a 0 command or to pick the robot up if it may hit a wall.
+Be aware of the fact that there is no timeout or off switch, so be ready to send a stop command or to pick the robot up if it may hit a wall.

 Page last reviewed by: B.K. on 18/07/25